 So make an event of it.
 Grab some popcorn and a notepad and learn more about our institutions.

-4. Schedule Meetings With Your Child's Guidance Counselor
+4. Schedule Meetings With Your Child's High School Counselor

 They’re also your child’s second-best advocate when it comes to the application process (your child being the first).
 Their letters of recommendation are invaluable for giving us insight into what a student will bring to our campus community.
 As such, you want to encourage your child to connect with their counselor.
 They should discuss not just what schools they want to apply to, but what their motivations, interests and goals are.